Random-user420/kabuApp/README.md

 </a>

 # Copyright
-For Everything that is comitted under "Random-user420"
+For Everything that is committed under "Random-user420"

 (C) 2025 Lilith